Share This Article:

 • the Potential Loss of Employer Contribution, meaning employees should be aware that employers might not contribute to a health plan purchased through the Marketplace.

-The ACA also requires ALEs to distribute Form 1095-C to all full-time employees by March 2 of each year.
+The ACA also requires ALEs to distribute Form 1095-C to all full-time employees by March 3 of 2025.

 Health Plan Benefits Notices Required by COBRA